YonatanKof/wwape-next/content/post/design-tokens.md

 > **Update Token Colors**

 In this example you can update `--color-sys-main` and see its effect over the different color style.
 Since of the CSS setup shown above, all the colors are bound to it, so changing it will effect them all + the dark mode as well.

 Will it look good?
 Probably not – Will it be accessible?
 No guarantees – Is it a good example?
 For sure! 😎

 ::gridBlock{colNum="2" gap="var(--space-m);"}
 :::grid-unit
+#### System Color
-So here we have 5 variant of the system color, and you can click on the color picker to see it in action.
+So here we have 5 variant of the ***system*** color, and you can click on the color picker to see it in action.
 - `--color-sys-main`
 - `--color-sys-slight`
 - `--color-sys-dim`